 |For students with a BS or B.Arch graduation of December||May 1|

-Check Application Requirements by Program to see if your desired program has set an earlier application deadline.
+Check Application Requirements by Program to see your desired program's application deadline.

 Deadline dates apply to seniors only.
 For course planning, it is recommended that you apply before your senior year.

 The Co-Terminal Application includes a 4th and 5th year planner and a Graduate Plan of Study, which outline the remainder of undergraduate study and two semesters of graduate study.
 These documents are an integral part of the application review process and provide a means to determine if you are making progress on your undergraduate degree and are ready to succeed as a graduate student.
 The graduate plan of study will need to be completed, signed and uploaded to Slate for review with all other required documents.
 Requirements and deadlines are listed below.
 Attend an upcoming info session to learn more.

 - Applicants must have at least 90 credits toward their undergraduate degree (101 for B. Arch students).
 This may include AP credits, transfer credits, and courses in progress.